reduxjs/redux/docs/tutorials/fundamentals/part-8-modern-redux.md

 We've seen how we can [write thunks that dispatch "loading", "request succeeded", and "request failed" actions](./part-7-standard-patterns.md#loading-state-enum-values).
 We had to write action creators, action types, _and_ reducers to handle those cases.

 Because this pattern is so common, **Redux Toolkit has a `createAsyncThunk` API that will generate these thunks for us**.
-It also generates the action types and action creators for those different request status actions, and dispatches those actions automatically based on the resulting `Promise`.
+It also generates the action types and action creators for those different request status actions, and dispatches those actions automatically based on the resulting Promise.

 :::tip